lazywithclass/backbone.marionette.example/README.md

 # A Backbone Marionette example project

+## Notice: this is known to crash with bleeding edge node versions (0.11 at least), works on 0.8 though.

 One could use this as a starting point for further development.
 The following are used:
 * [Backbone](http://backbonejs.org/)